hodynguyen/Demo_AWS_Infrastructure/README.md

 Deploy:
 - NAT Gateway A → public-a
-- NAT Gateway B → public-b (optional for HA)
+- NAT Gateway B → public-b (optional for HA, *future work – only one NAT provisioned today*)

 ---